Skip to main content

 For growing teams with in-house content capacity, AthenaHQ at $295 per month offers strong value if your monitoring scope stays within the 3,600 monthly credit ceiling.

 The critical variable is credit consumption.
 If you track fewer than 25 to 30 queries across all eight engines daily, the credits will last the month.
-If you need broader monitoring, plan for additional credit costs or consider Gauge's flat-rate Growth plan at $599 for 600 daily prompts.
+If you need broader monitoring, plan for additional credit costs or consider upgrading to the $595/month Growth plan.

 What AI Platforms Does Athena HQ Monitor?

-This is the broadest base-tier engine coverage in the category.
-Competitors like Gauge lock Claude and Grok behind Enterprise plans.
+This Athena HQ review confirms this is the broadest base-tier engine coverage in the category.
+Some competitors lock Claude and Grok behind Enterprise plans.
 AthenaHQ including them at $295 per month is a meaningful differentiator for brands whose audiences use a mix of AI assistants.

 How Does Athena HQ Compare to Peec AI and Profound?